Seankyron/dental_clinic/README.md

 <br>
 :two: **Admin** <br>
 <br>
-&nbsp;&nbsp;&nbsp; :heavy_check_mark: **Dashboard** - Statistics Overview: Displays key statistics such as: Total number of patients, Pending appointments, Unfinished appointments, Accepted appointments, Canceled appointments, Rejected appointments.
+&nbsp;&nbsp;&nbsp; :heavy_check_mark: **Dashboard** - Statistics Overview: Total number of patients, Pending appointments, Unfinished appointments, Accepted appointments, Canceled appointments, Rejected appointments.
 It can filter statuses or actions according to what is needed. <br>
-&nbsp;&nbsp;&nbsp; :heavy_check_mark: **Schedule** -Calendar View: Allows the admin to view appointments on a calendar.
+&nbsp;&nbsp;&nbsp; :heavy_check_mark: **Schedule** - Calendar View: Allows the admin to view appointments on a calendar.
 Manages appointment schedule of customers and automatically sends email to the customer after accepting or rejecting their appointment.
 It can also manage clinic working days and automatically post it to the announcement.<br>
 &nbsp;&nbsp;&nbsp; :heavy_check_mark: **Patient** - Provides details including: Patient ID, Patient's personal information, Number of appointments made by the patient <br>
 &nbsp;&nbsp;&nbsp; :heavy_check_mark: **Post** - Create announcements or posts for patients or staff. <br>
 &nbsp;&nbsp;&nbsp; :heavy_check_mark: **Announcement** - Manage Posts: View created posts/announcements, update or delete existing announcements. <br>